mufan-li/mufan-li.github.io/auffinger_chen.md

-Now there are many ways to prove this result, the author speculates the simplest proof should follow directly from a Hopf-Cole transform into a linear heat equation, using the fact that the heat equation preserves strict convexity of the initial condition.
+Now there are many ways to prove this result, the author speculates the simplest proof should follow directly from a Hopf-Cole transform into a linear heat equation, and using the fact that the heat equation preserves strict convexity of the initial condition.

 Next we will introduce quantities related to convexity.